Stp155906/Stp155906/README.md

 ## <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40"> **About Me:**

-🔭 I am a Former Fellow at [JPL NASA Earth System Teleconnections](https://science.jpl.nasa.gov/people/Teleconnections), focusing on Natural Language Processing and Deep Learning. <br>
+🔭 I am a Former Fellow at [JPL NASA Earth System Teleconnections](https://science.jpl.nasa.gov/people/Teleconnections) <br>

-🚀 Full Stack Developer with special expertise in AI and UX Design, and a strong advocate for women in tech. <br>
+🚀 Full Stack Developer with special expertise in IOS Development, UX Design and Animation, and a strong advocate for women in tech. <br>

 🎓 Currently pursuing a Bachelor of Science in Computer Science from California State University Northridge. <br>